tasneem-badar/Cluster-Analysis-on-Indian-companies/README.md

 - **Ratings vs. Reviews:** Higher-rated companies generally tend to have fewer reviews, with most clustering around a rating of 4.
 - **Salaries vs. Reviews:** A positive correlation is evident, where companies offering higher salaries attract more reviews.
-- **Jobs vs. Reviews and Company Age vs. Reviews:** Companies with more job openings and older company ages exhibit varying review counts, though most companies have fewer reviews regardless of these factors.
+- **Jobs vs. Reviews and Company Age vs. Reviews:** Companies with more job openings and older company ages exhibit varying review counts.
+However, most companies have fewer reviews regardless of these factors.

 ### **Results of PCA and Elbow Method**